Common Challenges in Manual Testing and How to Overcome Them

 QA engineers testing software in office setting

-As we already mentioned, one of the main challenges of manual testing are human errors, which can come in different forms:
+One of the main challenges of manual testing is related to human error, which can come in different forms:

 1. Inadequate test coverage